 Some like to say that one needs the full context of the work through a full explanation or even knowledge of the artist in some way.
 I call this the “spiel”.
 Spiel in German means gameplay.
 In English, we take it to mean an excuse or persuasive argument intended to bring another to a way of thinking or a position on some sort of action with the effect of eliciting skepticism.
 The capitalist that I am, I have no problem with the sale of a car or refrigerator based upon such a method, but find the promotion of art based on the deceptive utterances of those with a bias or religious affectation with the brand name more than disconcerting.

-All art is not an abstraction.
+ALL art is not an abstraction.
 Art represents the natural world in varying degrees of accuracy.
-A woman vomiting paint on a canvas as I have seen represents something but is inaccurate and obscure enough to lead to a considerable number of explanations, many of which do not speak kindly of the intellect of the artist in question.
-Some abstraction is the consequence of the inabilities of the artist.
+A woman vomiting paint on a canvas, as I have seen in a documentary film, represents something but is inaccurate and obscure enough to lead to a considerable number of explanations, many of which do not speak kindly of the intellect of the artist in question.
+Some abstraction appears as the consequence of the inabilities of the artist–even though it is more distortion than abstraction.
 Some abstraction is the result of the process or the actions of the artist.
 In other cases, abstraction becomes an essential part of the artist’s conceptions.
 Usually, total abstraction is devoid of any meaning, hardly edifying and many times repulsive and ugly.

 Contrarily, distortion is not an abstraction.
 We think of the extended figures of the Mannerists or the idealizations of the Hellenists as examples of distortions.
 Even so, the additional features added to the human form do not leave us guessing as to what the work represents.
 So-called abstract art partially or entirely distorts the image to such a degree that it becomes possible not to discern what in nature the image represents if the image is meant to represent something.